bonitasoft/bonita-doc/md/runtime-monitoring.md

 ```bash
 ./setup/setup.sh push
 ```
-Then restart Tomcat server for the changes to take effect.
+Then restart the Tomcat server for the changes to take effect.
 :::

 ### Activating specific metric indicators